ziadhorat/Plex-Spot/README.md

 - Extend support to additional media servers like Emby or Jellyfin.
 - Consider querying Tautulli instead of Plex for better data access.
 - Test the compose file - docker-compose.yml.
+- Fix importing of OS everywhere and rather handle debug true/false status in the logger.
+- Debug logs need to be cleaned up.

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!